-Table 74 Interface Group Configuration (continued)
+Table 75 Interface Group Configuration (continued)

-LABEL DESCRIPTION WildCard Support This shows if wildcard on DHCP option 60 is enabled.
-Remove Click the Remove icon to delete this rule from the VMG.
+LABEL DESCRIPTION This shows the index number of the rule.
+Filter Criteria This shows the filtering criteria.
+The LAN interface on which the matched traffic is received will belong to this group automatically.
+WildCard Support This shows if wildcard on DHCP option 60 is enabled.
+Modify Click the Edit icon to change the group setting Click the Delete icon to delete this group from the VMG.
 Apply Click Apply to save your changes back to the VMG.
 Cancel Click Cancel to exit this screen without saving.

-14.2.2 Interface Grouping Criteria
+15.2.2 Interface Grouping Criteria